 Learning to cook is an essential life skill that we should all possess.
 It’s well reported that good homecooked food is the best way to be sure of what you are eating and will contribute to a healthy lifestyle.

-If you’re going to be relying on commercial ready meals and takeaways to keep you sustained every day, you could find the weight piles on at the very least.
-At worst, the health issues associated with a fast food diet are widely reported and can be fatal.
+If you’re going to be relying on commercially ready meals and takeaways to keep you sustained every day, you could find the weight piles on at the very least.
+At worst, the health issues associated with a fast-food diet are widely reported and can be fatal.